Article processing procedure

 ———

-After submission, if the editorial decision is a rejection, in 80% of cases it will be announced within a 99-day period.
-This means that after this period, authors will mostly see their article accepted even if several rounds of revision are sometimes necessary to meet the expectations of the editor and reviewers.
-However, rejection of the article remains possible throughout this time.
+If the editorial decision is acceptance, in 80% of cases it will be announced within a 249-day period.
 This figure is calculated based on the editorial activity of the last 12 months.

 ———